ACMILabs/vue-eaasi/README.md

 A Vue component for EaaSI game emulators.

+**Note**: This is currently a non-functional work in progress.
+See current unresolved [issues](https://github.com/ACMILabs/vue-eaasi/issues).

 ## EaaSI

 The EaaSI platform is built on top of Emulation-as-a-Service (EaaS) as a product to enable scaling emulation and software preservation infrastructure.